rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

 7. ENVIRON

-    You can reference operating system variables or user-defined variables in `awk` programs.
+    You can reference operating systems or user-defined variables in `awk` programs.
+.

     ```bash
     Shell > echo ${SSH_CLIENT}